barnese3/Fly-Docs/Cache.md

 This function takes 2 parameters:

 - **key**: string
-The key to modify
+the key to modify

 - **ttl**: number
-Expiration time remaining in seconds
+expiration time remaining in seconds

 And returns a Promise (boolean) - true if ttl was successfully updated.